mfitzp/theolb/buffers/150-mm-mg-amp-pnp.rst

 - Add 25 mg AMP-PNP and 90ul 1 M MgSO4 in a suitable container.

-- Add 225 ml distilled water to give a final volume of 315 ml.
+- Add 225 ul distilled water to give a final volume of 315 ul.
 Store at -20oC

 *Store at -20oC*